elliotec/elliotec.com/source/posts/2015-02-20-modules-and-monoliths.html.markdown

 What if I had the option of walking into my house totally furnished to my exact specifications and expectations at no extra cost?

-Thats what I think of as what some folks like to call "monoliths."
+That's what I think of as what some folks like to call "monoliths."
 I'm fine with that word.
 If convention means monolith than I prefer monoliths over modules, and I think it's odd that so many developers want to be so contrarian about it.
-I get the whole rebel spirit of the industry and engineering culture, but historically it hasn't been such a hodge podge
-- it's continually moved towards conventions and layers of abstraction, so we can be more effective and efficient and get on with innovating (or in most of our cases selling something).
+I get the whole rebel spirit of the industry and engineering culture, but historically it hasn't been such a hodgepodge - it has continually moved towards conventions and layers of abstraction, so we can be more effective and efficient and get on with innovating (or in most of our cases, selling something).

 I don't want to have containers containing NoSQL interacting with modularized libraries inside their own containers.
 It's gonna be slow to